sik-flow/sik-flow.github.io/_projects/2020-07-27-Interaction.md

 ![png](https://raw.githubusercontent.com/sik-flow/sik-flow.github.io/master/_projects/images/Interaction_files/Interaction_11_1.png)

 Now we see that the the 2 lines have different slopes.
 The slope for students is lower than the slope for non-students.
-This suggestions that incre
+This suggestions that increases in income are associated with smaller increases in credit card balance among students as compared to non-students.